How To Prepare Your Boat For Selling

 Preparation is Everything

-- Check rigging and sails, navigation lights, horn, bilge pumps, lights, winches, heating, gas appliances, generator, cooking facilities, taps and toilet.
+- Check that all equipment onboard is in good working order.
+For example, rigging, sails, navigation lights, horn, bilge pumps, interior lights, winches, heating, gas appliances, generator, cooking facilities, taps and toilet etc.